Nylon Carpet Pros and Cons

 - If you’re still undecided on nylon, check out our nylon vs polyester comparison.
 Polyester is very popular but also very different.

-- If you’re choosing nylon because you want durable carpet, make sure to check out our page on all the features that make a carpet durable.
+- If you’re choosing nylon because you want durable carpet, make sure to check out our page on the exact face weight you need and other important specifications

 - If you want my unbiased step-by-step guide to buying carpet, check out our carpet buying guide.